hackur/graphcool-examples/webshop/README.md

 ```

 ## Application Flow
+ 1. User is logged in or creates anonymous Account
+ 2. User creates a `Cart` that he puts `Item`s into
+ 3. When the User wants to Checkout, he insert his credit cart and address.
+We can use the stripe docs to mimic this step:
- 1. Obtain a Stripe token by using the **Try Now** example in their docs: https://stripe.com/docs
+    Obtain a Stripe token by using the **Try Now** example in their docs: https://stripe.com/docs
+ 4. With the inserted Data we're also updating the `User` we created in the beginning, adding the name and address of the person
- 2. Create a new Order in Graphcool with the Stripe Token, the `userId` and `basketId` you just created:
+ 5. Create a new Order in Graphcool with the Stripe Token, the `userId` and `basketId` you just created:
  ```graphql

 mutation order {